To help you set up your experiments, here’s a little practical exercise.

 1. Imagine your experiment and identify your goals

-We’d like to rework the newsletter part of our blog’s home page.
+We want to redesign the newsletter section on our blog’s home page.

 Our goal is to increase newsletter subscriptions.
 So we will test several versions of this element of the home page.

 A first hypothesis consists in revising the wording of the block.
 Another is to move it to another place on the page.
-So we will test three versions of the page:
+We will test three versions of the page:

 - Keep the block as it is (current situation);